qwerty541/firmware-updater/README.md

 mv ./firmware-storage/fake_firmware_process ./firmware-storage/firmware-v1
 ```

-After that we need to rewrite property `firmwareLocalStoragePath` in `config,json`.
+After that we need to rewrite property `firmwareLocalStoragePath` in `config.json`.
 After changes it should look like:

 ```json
 {